TrailBlazersInc/TrailBlazers/documentation/M5_Testing_and_Code_Review.md

     Test 3: Successfully displayed a recommended jogging buddy!
     ```

-- **Manage Profile Usability**
-  - **Verification:** This test suite simulates updated the pace number entry and saving the changes to your profile.
-The focus of this test is on parsing updated user information to the backend and updating the database.
-The test lets us know if the system is executed within our expected response time.
+- **Recommendation Performance**

+  - **Verification:** This test suite simulates a user request to ensure that a valid jogging buddy is displayed within 4 seconds.
+As this is the core functionality of our application, we prioritize delivering a smooth and seamless user experience by ensuring that recommendations are generated and displayed as quickly as possible.

   - **Log Output**
     ```
-    Response Time: $responseTime ms
-    Test 2: Successfully checked response time for updated profile
+    Test 3: Successfully get recommendation in 379ms!
     ```

 ---